 You're probably wondering why I'd include writing with counseling.
-For me they are intertwined.
-My love for the humanities in my early college years eventually led me to become a counselor.
-I always thought I'd either be a writer, an english teacher, or a counselor.
-A deep desire to understand the human mind and behavior is only one aspect that lead me here.
-What really drew me toward this field was my desire to meaningfully connect with others one-on-one, just as I am able to do with a beloved character in a novel, or an author of a memoir who has triumphed over strife.
-I craved art, music, philosophy, and naturally, literature and composition, in community college, and still do.
-What happens in the therapy room often feels to me as powerful as what happens in an amazing piece of literature.
+For me they're intertwined.
+My love for the humanities in my early college years led me to become a counselor.
+I knew I would either be a writer, an english teacher, or a counselor.
+What really drew me toward this field is my desire to meaningfully connect with people one-on-one just as I am able to do with a beloved character in a novel, or an author of a memoir who has triumphed over strife.
+What happens in the therapy room can be as powerful as what happens in an amazing piece of literature.
 In the therapy room people become brave.
-In fact, they are the bravest people I get to spend time with because they are willing to explore their pain and fears in order to heal so they can live courageous and meaningful lives.
-How on earth could I not be attracted to counseling?
-That would be like having no interest in Harper Lee's "To Kill a Mockingbird," or John Steinbeck's "The Grapes of Wrath."
-In conclusion, as I see it, counseling is about examining our whole human selves and not just our mental health diagnosis or our mental illness with society's stigma attached.
-Isn't that what so much great literature is about too?
-We are much more complex than the labels or diagnoses we are given.
-And we want to be seen and understood just like your favorite fictional character or autobiographical writer.
+I often see them as the bravest people I know because they are choosing to explore their own pains and fears so they can heal and go on to live courageous and meaningful lives.
+How could I not be drawn to this beautiful field of work?

 This week's letter to the editor